Dexter Kruger: Media Appearances

 In 2012, Kruger was featured in a documentary called "The 100+ Club", broadcast on Australian television.
 The documentary, followed the lives of Kruger and two other centenarians, Ruth Frith (1909–2014), and Olive Webber, who "lived active lives".
 Kruger remained active in the media, being interviewed in 2013, for the podcast 100 Not Out, in which he talked about his life, detailed his dietary habits, and read some of his own poetry.
-In 2017, he was interviewed as part of ABC's You Can't Ask That series.
+In 2017, he was interviewed as part of the ABC's You Can't Ask That series.
 When asked about sex, Kruger said "I've only had one girl in my life.
 I think one is enough.
 One is enough at a time, anyway."
 He considered the telephone the most significant invention of his lifetime, describing it as "like magic".

 Death

-Dexter Kruger died at his Retirement home in Roma, on 20 July 2021 after a brief illness, aged 111 years and 188 days.
+Dexter Kruger died at his retirement home in Roma, on 20 July 2021 after a brief illness, aged 111 years and 188 days.
 In August 2021, he was posthumously featured in a documentary called The 110+ Club, broadcast as part of ABC Religion & Ethics.